Business

 Things you should keep in mind

 Japan is a country where employees have relatively high level of job security.
-However, as explained above, the level of protection varies depending on the worker’s type you choose.
-In addition, because of the difficulty in dismissal, company may seek to encourage voluntary retirement through various illegal or unfair ways.
-If you face such situation, please do not hesitate to consult with your colleague, trade union, Labor Standard Inspection or lawyers.
-We hope your peaceful career in Japan.
+However, as explained above, the level of protection varies depending on the type of contract.

 Avoid Salary Cut in JapanJapanese Lawyer explains Labor Standard Law in Japan and how to protect yourself from salary cut....